uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 Think to set the various language versions of it so that name is displayed in the app language of the user.

--- Note Kasten
-Recommendation: If you issue a family of diverse credentials (like e.g. entry pass spa, entry pass fitness & spa) try to integrate the difference already in the name and/or the color so that it is easier for a user to distinguish them.
+Recommendation: If you issue a family of diverse credentials (like e.g. entry pass spa, entry pass fitness & spa) try to integrate the difference already in the name and/or the color so that it is easier for a user to distinguish them.{: .notice--info}

 ## Subtitle